 As for what we’re watching, we’re adding a few courses to this quarter’s syllabus to gauge the path forward:

 Economics: The Art of the Pivot.
-The Fed has the tall order of cooling the economy down with as little economic pain as possible.
-But with inflation sticky, the most likely cost of getting things under control looks like a recession.
+Central banks have the tall order of cooling the economy down with as little economic pain as possible.
+But with inflation sticky, the most likely cost of getting things under control looks like a U.S. recession in the second half of this year, and a slowdown (but not a recession) in Europe.
 The trick will be raising rates high enough and holding long enough to slow things down, while also knowing when to start cutting when growth becomes precarious.
 The bite of last year’s rate hikes and tighter lending conditions from banks should pressure growth further.
 We think this means the Fed will hike once more in May and hold on until the final months of this year, when our base case of a recession will likely unfold.
-For investors, that pivot could provide some much-desired clarity.
+The ECB is on a similar path, but a pause may not be as imminent.
+For investors, when and how central banks pivot could provide some much-desired clarity.

 History: Is This Time Different?
 The Study of Crises.
-In addition to combating inflation, the Fed is focused on the separate but intertwined task of maintaining financial stability.
-While there may be further shocks, we believe this situation looks very different from the Global Financial Crisis, and bank stress is showing meaningful signs of easing.
+In addition to combating inflation, central banks are focused on the separate but intertwined task of maintaining financial stability.
+While there may be further shocks, we believe this situation looks very different from the Global Financial Crisis and Eurozone sovereign debt crisis, and bank stress is showing meaningful signs of easing.
 That said, confidence can be tricky, and it will be a dynamic we’ll continue to watch.

 Home Economics: Personal Finance and Planning.
 We’ve said over the last few weeks that steady hands often prevail.
 While markets can always have a bad day, week, month or even year, history suggests investors are less likely to suffer losses over longer periods—especially in a diversified portfolio.